What is a secured loan against a property, and how do they work? This guide explores everything you need to know.

 A secured homeowner loan is a secured loan where the borrower uses their property or the equity they hold to secure the debt.
 Home equity refers to the portion of your property’s value that you own outright if you have a mortgage.

-You calculate it by deducting the remaining unpaid balance on your mortgage from the total market value of your property.
+You calculate this by deducting the remaining unpaid balance on your mortgage from the total market value of your property.

 For instance, if your home’s current market value is £300,000 and the balance on your mortgage is £100,000, you hold £200,000 worth of home equity.
 You can use this portion as security when taking out a loan.

-Secured homeowner loans may also be referred to as second-charge mortgage loans or home equity loans.
+A loan secured by a property may also be referred to as a second-charge mortgage loan or home equity loan.

 Get started online

-For instance, they will be interested in whether you have a regular source of business or employment income, what your month-to-month income and outgoings are, and whether you have any other existing debt.
-The value of the asset you intend to use as collateral.
+- Affordability Assessment: Lenders will be interested in whether you have a regular source of business or employment income, your month-to-month income and outgoings, and whether you have any other existing debt.
+They will also want to know the value of the asset you intend to use as collateral to conduct an affordability assessment.

-If they approve you for a secured home equity loan, you must sign a loan agreement before the funds can be disbursed to your bank account.
+- Approval: If you are approved for a secured home equity loan, you must sign a loan agreement before the funds can be disbursed to your bank account.
 You will then be required to repay the loan with interest by making monthly repayment instalments for the entire loan term until it is fully settled.

-What is the maximum loan amount you can borrow with a secured homeowner loan?
+What is the maximum loan amount you can borrow with a secured loan on a house?

-The maximum loan amount you qualify for will depend on several factors, key among which are:
+The maximum loan amount you qualify for will depend on several factors, including:

 That said, even if you meet all of a lender’s criteria, most UK loan companies will not give you the full value of your home equity.
 The majority offer 50-80% of it.